 Where should you store your important items and furniture?

-Find climate-controlled storage during a move or for the long term.
+Find climate-controlled storage during a move or for the long term before storing furniture in your garage.
 Our Framingham and Newton storage facilities offer a variety of unit sizes that provide temperature and humidity regulation to protect all of your items.
 Find out more about climate-controlled storage options at EZ Storage today!